bachmateus/rn-files-creator/README.md

 | -c, --component   | Create one or more components                                 |
 | -h, --help        | Show possible commands                                        |
 | -s, --screen      | Create one or more screens                                    |

-### Known issues
-1. It does not work on MacOS.
-2. It has not been tested on Linux

 # Inspiration
 I want to thank DOMINIK KUNDEL.
 I watched his video to learn how to create a CLI.